allegroai/clearml-docs/docs/hyperdatasets/dataviews.md

 ```

 #### Iterate All Frames Matching the Query
-This example demonstrates creating a DataView and setting its parameters to iterate and return all frames matching a query.
+This example demonstrates creating a DataView and setting its parameters to iterate and return all frames matching a query:

 ```python
 # Create a Dataview object for an iterator for frames